 Think of something in your life that you’ve wanted to accomplish but haven’t.
 Something deep down.
-Whether it’s because you haven’t gotten around to it, are too timid to go for it, or you took a shot and failed spectacularly, conjure up in your mind that big failure of your life.
+Whether it’s because you haven’t gotten around to it, are too timid to go for it, or you took a shot and failed spectacularly.
+Conjure up in your mind that big failure of your life.
 Perhaps you’re in the middle of it now.